 Locum tenens physicians have big shoes to fill.
 Hospitals and ambulatory centers are facing serious labor shortages in the coming years.
 Simply put, the supply of doctors is predicted to fall short of demand in the next decade.
 We’re already feeling the pinch in rural communities struggling to find specialists and primary care providers.
 Locum tenens physicians have traditionally provided a safety net to ease staffing shortages or to fill in when providers get sick or need time off.

-Locum tenens has been a powerfully effective strategy that has clinical merit; JAMA study showed no significant differences in the quality of care between locum tenens doctors and primary staff.
+Locum tenens has been a powerfully effective strategy that has clinical merit; a JAMA study showed no significant differences in the quality of care between locum tenens doctors and primary staff.

 The idea of locum tenens has been around for 40 years, but the model is particularly important today.
 By 2015, Becker’s was reporting that locum tenens are a viable option for hospitals to consider, and indeed many of them now use locum tenens as an important supplement to their regular service lines.
 A 2017 study showed more than 90% of clinical facilities now use locum tenens staffing.